The Nameless, Summer 2025

 It’s not clear just where the 'Cedar Forest' in the Epic of Gilgamesh was located.
 The Epic itself apparently says "Lebanon", but there are opinions that what this referred to may even have been Kashmir.
 However, the most famous grove of cedars remaining today is in central Lebanon.
 The tiny forest lies on the edge of the town of Bsharri, on the western slopes of the Lebanon Mountains.
 It's possible to fly into Beirut and get to the trees in the same day."

-In his variant, Iblis hides in the serpent to protect paradise from humanity.
+In his variant, Iblis hides within the serpent to safeguard paradise from humanity.